 What resources do you have already, or do you need?

 Finally choose 1-2 focus areas.
-These are resources that will help you navigate problems along the way.
+These include areas to focus on now, and skills to develop that will help you navigate problems along the way.

 Examples of focus areas include:

 - influence skills,

 - building a network,

 It’s best to write these goals down on either a piece of paper or set up a collage of inspiring, emotive images on a pin board or a computer screen – this is called a Vision Board.

 I use a portal on https://www.coachingcloud.com/, which works exceptionally well for both myself and my clients.

 When completed it’s easy to ask and answer the question :